peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 Solar absorption is the greatest in the high-frequency range.
 In particular, gamma radiation, X-rays and UV-C are almost entirely absorbed early in their travel through the atmosphere, mostly by oxygen and ozone.
-As such, and because they consitute only a small contribution of energy to low and mid-altitudes, they are of little concern to NWP.
+As such, and because they constitute only a small contribution of energy to low and mid-altitudes, they are of little concern to NWP.
 In the UV spectrum, radiation is strongly absorbed by bands of ozone (Hartley, Huggins bands), important in the stratosphere.